d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 Though this experiment is not a mathematical proof, we will see later that the derivative $u'$ is $2$ when $x=1$.

-`JAX` has an inbuilt way to check derivatives numerically as well:

 ```{.python .input}
 #@tab all
 def numerical_lim(f, x, h):